Scene Reports

 The sounds were classic Ciani, and quite complex, running pace but not hectic, variety of textures, changing.
 Definitely not tired new age, but a timeless modular synth sound.
 The Buchla has such an expressive range (was it used on any of the Fourth World music stuff? need to look that up. maybe not? seems not.).
 I particularly liked when she rolled up the sounds so squashed and flanged they’d sound like white noise beats, pitter pattering or attacking over time.
 Her changes are fast and expressive thanks to her use of the Buchla Thunder controller in conjunction with the Easel Command.
 After the set she encouraged to look at her ‘beautiful Buchla’ but I was actually fascinated how many tablets she had (4 or 5!) each with a different software synth loaded onto them.
 She said how much she loves the Animoog app (Buchla and Moog, united in harmony! lol.
 Don Buchla would be rolling in his grave?).
 It did sound lovely.

 The audience was in awe.
 I really loved it too.
-My friend’s wife’s friend said she’d seen Ciani maybe 6 times, in the past year alone a couple.
+My friend’s wife’s friend said she’d seen Ciani maybe 6 times, in the past year alone.
 Wow.

 As usual I started to feel restless maybe 10 or 20 before she finished, but it was a good and energizing set, I’m glad I went, and it was a ‘good vibe’ overall.
 I’m feeling inspired, and ready for more music-making and concerts again soon.